 The Winnipeg Jets are an ice hockey team from Winnipeg, Canada.
 The club competes in the Central Division of the Western Conference of the NHL.

-There are two franchises bearing the name “Winnipeg Jets”; however, they have different origins and stories of sports glory.
+Two franchises bear the name “Winnipeg Jets”; however, they have different origins and sports glory stories.

 The Winnipeg Jets were established in 1972 to play in the WHA.
 From 1979 to 1990, their official Winnipeg Jets logo looked like a blue circle with a red outline.
 It featured a jet taking off, white-scripted “Jets” and arched red-scripted “Winnipeg.”
-The letter “J” in “Jets” was made in the form of a white hockey stick and stretched out to the entire height of the logo.
+The letter “J” in “Jets” was made in a white hockey stick and stretched out to the logo’s entire height.
 In 1991-1996, the blue background was removed in favor of white.
 The words “Winnipeg” and “Jets” were written in blue.
 The hockey stick-shaped “J” went beyond the emblem Winnipeg Jets.
 The red jet was now simplified.

 After the WHA was disbanded, the Winnipeg Jets joined the NHL.
 In 1996, due to mounting financial troubles, the team owner Barry Shenkarow was forced to sell the franchise to Steven Gluckstern and Richard Burke.
 They intended to move the team to Minneapolis, Minnesota.
 But something went wrong, and the club was relocated to Phoenix, Arizona.
 It was renamed “Phoenix Coyotes.”
 In 2009, the Phoenix Coyotes were declared bankrupt and became the property of the National Hockey League.